siliconflow/onediff/README.md

 | Get the latest technology/feature | Yes | |

 ## Install from source or Using in Docker
-> **_NOTE:_** We only support Linux and NVIDIA GPUs for the moment.
-If you want to use OneDiff on Windows, please use it under WSL.
 ### Install from source

 1. Install OneFlow(For CUDA 11.8)